 As a professional writer, Thacher has contributed opinion pieces, news stories, and book reviews to a wide variety of daily papers and periodicals, including the Los Angeles Times, the Christian Science Monitor, and Astronomy magazines.

 Today, Thacher serves on the Board of Advisors of both UCLA’s Division of Physical Sciences and Department of Earth, Planetary, and Space Sciences.
-He is a member of the National Council for Arts and Sciences at The George Washington University, where he sponsors an annual guest lecture in philosophy and a visiting scientist program for GW’s astrophysics group.
-He also supports an annual postdoc research award in astronomy for the Carnegie Observatories.
-Thacher is a member of the Board of Trustees of the Mount Wilson Institute.
-Since 2004, he has conducted public tours and educational outreach for Mount Wilson Observatory near Pasadena, California.
+He is an emeritus member of the National Council for Arts and Sciences at The George Washington University, where he sponsors an annual guest lecture and student fellowship in philosophy, as well as an annual award for outstanding publications in space policy.
+He also supports an annual postdoc research award in astronomy for the Carnegie Observatories and a summer graduate fellowship in astronomy at UCLA.
+Since 2004, Thacher has conducted public tours and educational outreach for Mount Wilson Observatory near Pasadena, California.